ga4gh/va-spec/schema/va-spec/ccv-2022/def/VariantOncogenicityFunctionalImpactEvidenceLine.rst

 **Computational Definition**

-A statement reporting a conclusion from a single assay or study about the functional impact of a variant on a sequence feature (typically a gene or gene product).
+An Evidence Line providing information about the functional impact of a variant on a gene or gene product.

 **Information Model**